top of page

 It all started with a small dog-sitting business, which gave me valuable insights into the nature and behavior of dogs.
 At the same time, I built my own dog training school – the Ammann Dog Center, which I have now been running with passion for over ten years.

-Since 2021, I have been training dog trainers, puppy trainers and animal shelter staff throughout Switzerland and accompanying people on their way into a profession working with animals – in a well-founded, practical way and with a clear focus on the well-being of the dog.
+Since 2021, I have been training dog trainers, puppy trainers and animal shelter staff throughout Switzerland and accompanying people on their way into a profession working with animals – in a sound, practical way and with a clear focus on the well-being of the dog.

 Animal welfare is my passion.
 I never missed a holiday without spending time in animal shelters or rescue centers – whether in Greece, Colombia, or elsewhere.
 Everywhere I went, I was able to lend a hand and make a small contribution to helping dogs in need.